13 DIY Pallet Wood Projects And Ideas

 From rustic outdoor weddings to celebratory high school graduations, the event possibilities are endless with this simple to build DIY wood backdrop.
 Made from recycled pallet boards held together with planks and metal brackets, this backdrop can be stained or painted any color suited to your celebration’s theme.
 Take the pallet project up another level with vinyl stickers, foil balloons, or even floral arrangements.

-Even your furry friends can get in on the DIY pallet projects with a cozy dog house crafted from reclaimed boards.
+Even your furry friends can get in on the DIY wood projects with a cozy dog house crafted from reclaimed boards.
 The base of this modern dog house is made of one whole pallet, while the sides and roof are made from individual planks.
 A propane burner was used to create the “ruff” finish, but sanding down the pallets followed by a coat of a stain is a simpler alternative.
 All that’s left is having your best pal test out their new living space.